pgeu/pgeu-system/docs/confreg/configuring.md

 Call for papers open
 : If the call for papers is open

+Call for papers open between
+: Timestamp to open and close the call for papers.
+If these fields are left empty, call for papers is opened and closed based on the checkbox.
+If they are specified, the call for papers will be closed before and after this range even if the checkbox for open is enabled.
+Both fields need ot be satisfied for the call for papers to be open.

 Call for sponsors open
 : If the call for sponsors is open

+Call for sponsors open between
+: Timestamp to open and close the call for sponsors.
+If these fields are left empty, call for sponsors is opened and closed based on the checkbox.
+If they are specified, the call for sponsors will be closed before and after this range even if the checkbox for open is enabled.
+Both fields need ot be satisfied for the call for sponsors to be open.

 Schedule publishing active
 : If the schedule is published, including times, and rooms.